Aircraft Maintenance Engineering

 - Aircraft operated for charter operation and business jets.

-- Aircraft used by State and Central Governments for their various needs.
+- Aircraft used by State and Central governments.

 - Aircraft required for pilot’s flying training.